ARMmbed/DAPLink/docs/DEVELOPERS-GUIDE.md

 Valid projects are listed on help.

 Generate files needed by mbedcli
-* `custom_profile.json` Toolchain profile or compile flags parsed from the yaml files
+* `custom_profile.json` lists toolchain profile or compile flags parsed from the yaml files
-* `custom_targets.json` Platform information for specific hics
+* `custom_targets.json` contains platform information for specific hics.
-* `.mbedignore` Filter all files not needed for the projects
+* `.mbedignore` filters all files not needed for the project.

-Currently invoking `mbed compile` as a process.

-### Changes/Additions
--Tools:
-There is an intermediate step in uvision environment in creating a release directory.
-This step is not needed in mbedcli environment but to make this equivalent directory invoke
-`copy_release_files.py --project-tool mbedcli`
-To make a release directory(used by mbedcli_compile.py and uvision environment to make release directory) `package_release_files.py SRC_DIR DEST_DIR VERSION_NUMBER --toolchain ARM`

--Test:
-An option to search for the daplink firmware build in uvision and mbedcli build folders.
-`run_test.py --project-tool mbedcli`

 ## Port
 There are three defined ways in which DAPLink can be extended.
 These are adding target support, adding board support and adding HIC support.
 Details on porting each of these can be found below.